 They love their home-brewed, quadruple hop, twice brewed, mega barley, ultra rare, 18.3 APV IPA's that taste like old coffee mixed with dirty bath water.
 Some beer whose name is usually like two sentences long.

 These are the people who are constantly talking about the APV in their beer and basically are trying to show off with how into beer they are.
-Newsflash nobody cares and is impressed.
+Newsflash nobody cares or is impressed.

 But don't think you're better than me or anybody else because we're drinking Bud Light.
 I like a lot of different beers too and even some craft beers but sometimes you gotta go with the classic.
 Bud Light is basically the Diet Coke of beers.
 At the end of the day we're all drinking for the same reasons, to relax and unwind....Maybe to forget.
 Just don't give me a hard time because I enjoy the most popular beer in America.